Cheika under pressure as All Blacks close on Bledisloe Cup

 Cheika has been forced to make two changes to his backline because of an injury to fullback Israel Folau, moving Dane Haylett-Perry to fullback and handing Jack Maddocks his first test start on the wing.

-Still pugnacious, Cheika said he believes the Wallabies can beat the All Blacks on Saturday though no-one else does.
+Still pugnacious, Cheika said he believes the Wallabies can beat the All Blacks on Saturday.

-"I don't think anyone's expecting us to do it so I don't feel anyone should fell any pressure," he said.
-"The only people who think we can do this are us and we'll have to show that on Saturday won't we."
+"I don't think anyone's expecting us to do it so I don't feel anyone should feel any pressure," he said.
+"The only people who think we can do this are us and we'll have to show that on Saturday, won't we?"

 All Blacks coach Steve Hansen, who has been forced to make two backline changes by injuries to center Ryan Crotty and winger Rieko Ioane, took time from his favorite pastime of bating Cheika to agree with the Australia coach that the Wallabies are still dangerous.